 If you are a busy parent without the time to become a full-blown miles and points enthusiast, there is no reason you shouldn't be earning some basic and lucrative rewards with the right credit card.
 I definitely have some ideas for that below to get you started.

 One important editorial note: Credit cards get many people into financial trouble.
 I have warned often that these travel rewards cards are not for you if you have debt issues or cannot pay balances off in full every month.
-The interest fees will far exceed the rewards.
-But if you are responsible user of credit and are just looking to maximize your rewards for the spending you do, this post is for you.
-And I appreciate the support of my site when you use my links.
+The interest fees on outstanding balances carried on a credit card will far exceed the rewards.
+But if you are a responsible user of credit and are just looking to maximize rewards for the spending you have, this post is for you.

 1. Chase Sapphire Preferred

-With double points earning on travel and dining spend and no foreign transaction fees among its many benefits, it is a good fit for traveling families.
+With 3x points on dining, including eligible delivery services (think Uber or DoorDash), 3x points on online grocery purchases (excluding Target, Walmart and wholesale clubs), 3x on select streaming services and 2x on all travel purchases (portal use NOT required), and no foreign transaction fees among its many benefits, it is a good fit for traveling families.
 It doesn't have a huge annual fee or a lot of complicated rules or exceptions, so I find it ideal for beginners and intermediates in the travel rewards world.

-Bigger spenders or more frequent travelers might want to consider its cousin, the Chase Sapphire Reserve (a card I personally have at the moment in lieu of the Chase Sapphire Preferred).
-The Chase Sapphire Reserve has a much more significant annual fee which may rightfully scare off beginners, but it comes with some other additional perks that may be well worth it for more frequent travelers.
+Bigger spenders or more frequent travelers might want to consider its big brother/sister, the Chase Sapphire Reserve (a card I personally have held for many years).
+The Chase Sapphire Reserve has a much more significant annual fee ($795) which may rightfully scare off beginners, but it comes with some other additional perks or credits that can help offset the annual fee that may be well worth it for more frequent travelers.

-Best Features: Highly flexible points, earning double rewards on travel and dining
+Best Features: Highly flexible points, earning 2x rewards on travel and 3x on dining

 Who It's Best For: Families who have significant travel and dining expenses, international travelers looking for no foreign transaction fees.